WebCoder49/code-input/docs/modules-and-frameworks/hljs/vue/_index.md

 So that Vue knows that `code-input` is not a Vue component.

-## 3. Initialize the textarea
+## 3. Initialize a code-input element

 Create a component with whatever name you want.
 Perhaps `CodeEditor.vue`.
-Paste the following into it:
+Read the following code then paste it into the file:
 ```html
 <template>
   <!--Attributes that make sense on a